- About Us

 Now, most of those figures are fairly self-explanatory and won’t require much more than a previous invoice to calculate.

 But many business owners get tripped up in considering employee wages in calculating CAC.

-So to make things clear for you: if you’re calculating lifetime CAC (as we are in our example), just plug in the salaries (and cost of benefits) for any employees working directly on lead generation.
+So to make things clear for you: if you’re calculating your lifetime CAC benchmark (as we are in our example), just plug in the salaries (and cost of benefits) for any employees working directly on lead generation.

 Namely, that’s just your sales and marketing teams.

 But, if you’re focused on measuring a specific campaign, you’ll need to calculate how much time each employee spent working on that marketing effort and then divide that by their salaries.